Get ready for Hitchin’s first book festival

-Hitchin is set for its first literary festival this month, featuring more than 130 books and talks from popular authors.
+Hitchin is set for its first literary festival this weekend, featuring more than 130 books and talks from popular authors.

-The eagerly-awaited event is set to take place on Saturday, July 29, at the British Schools Museum in Queen Street.
+The eagerly-awaited event takes place this Saturday at the British Schools Museum in Queen Street.

 The fair will make full use of the British Schools Museum site including an on-site beer tent, food stall and craft fair.